How Old do you have to be to Get GED?

 Start GED Prep Now

-Many potential GED test takers often wonder, “how old do you have to be to get GED?”
+Many potential GED test-takers often wonder how old you have to be to take the GED.
 Generally, candidates must be at least 16 years old, but many states impose additional criteria, especially for those under 18.

 Understanding these age limits and requirements is crucial for prospective test-takers.

-This article explores the age requirements for the GED across different states, the general additional requirements for those under 18, and the implications of these regulations for young adults seeking to earn their high school equivalency diploma.
+This article explores the age requirements for this high school equivalency test across different states, the general additional requirements for those under 18, and the implications of these regulations for young adults seeking to earn their high school equivalency certificate or diploma.

 Learn more: How to get a GED